 Flags elicit emotional responses.
 It is a cultural and national symbol that is tied closely to what the country and its people are all about.
 The localization team should be aware of what the flag symbolizes and how to properly incorporate it into your brand, marketing efforts, and your products.
-In the United States, using the colors of the flag is allowed on items they wear and products they sell, because they are proud to wear their nation's colors.
-Italy also allows the use of the colors of their flag for clothing and other products, including shoes.
+In the United States, using the colours of the flag is allowed on items they wear and the products they sell, because they are proud to wear their nation's colours.
+Italy also allows the use of the colours of their flag for clothing and other products, including shoes.

 This is not the case in other countries, though.
 It is not allowed in Azerbaijan.
 The flag of Saudi Arabia has text from the Qur'an and it is considered illegal to hang it in a different direction.
 It cannot be used on soccer balls, for example, because it is offensive and sacrilegious to kick something with text from the Qur'an.

 It is not only the hand gestures that the localization team should be aware of.
 Some cultures have issues with using images of different parts of the body and the position of the feet.
 Here are some examples:

 - Inward facing V-sign.
 In the U.S. it means ''two beers'' or ''Peace, man."
 It is not understood in Australia and offensive in the UK and South Africa as it means you are giving them the finger.

 - Thumbs up.
 It is generally accepted as a sign of approval in many countries, but in some parts of Greece and Italy and in Iran and Afghanistan, it means ''up yours.''
 In Hungary and Germany, it means #1, but in Japan, it means 5 million.

 - Closed fist.
 It could mean solidarity but in Pakistan, it is taken to mean you are giving them the ''middle finger.''